Stewardship - giving to St. John’s and St Luke’s

 those who do not share our faith.
 Whereas having it can cause heartache around what to do with it or how to hold onto it,

 not having it can exclude us from achieving our full potential.
-A church starved of sufficient resources, including money, can-
+A church starved of sufficient resources, including money,

-not properly succeed in its work for God’s mission in the world, both locally and further afield.
+cannot properly succeed in its work for God’s mission in the world, both locally and further afield.

-and heated for services and community activities.
 Nevertheless, our parish has continued to:

 So how does the Parish’s Stewardship Scheme help?

-In 2022, 40% of our parish’s income came from pledged regular giving by the members of the parish’s Stewardship Scheme
+In 2023, 40% of our parish’s income came from pledged regular giving by the members of the parish’s Stewardship Scheme

 which provided a dependable income that enabled our parish to plan its finances more accurately.